 Checking: Pick a random clause and read the variables that appear in the clause and see if it is satisfied.

-Preserving satisfiability: $\varphi$ satisfiable implies $\psi$ satisfiable and we always accept.
+Preserving satisfiability: $\varphi$ satisfiable implies $\psi$ satisfiable and verifier always accepts.

 Checking: Pick a random clause and read the variables that appear in the clause and see if it is satisfied.